 A successful move is not a matter of chance.
 It is the result of planning and hard work.
-At the center of these efforts is you -- the shipper.
+At the center of these efforts is you -- the mover.
 If you expect a good move, you must play an active role.

 An internet-based system used to manage Department of Defense household goods moves.
 Benefits include the ability to self-counsel and submit your application online, option to file a claim online and the opportunity to complete a customer satisfaction survey.